 It's a great place for flora and fauna with pretty heather, willdfowers, bracken, silver birch and oak trees.

-Less than an a mile to the east is Royden Park and Thurstaston Common.
+Less than an a mile to the east is Royden Park and Thurstaston Common and Coast.
 It's a great place to extend your walk with woodlands, meadows, heathland and two meres where you will find an abundance of birdlife.

 |Eastham Country Park||1 miles (2 km)||This park is located on the Wirral bank of the River Mersey, profferring fantastic views across the estuary.
 Eastham consists of 100 acres of broadleaf woodland with surfaced walking paths and a cycle track.
 The park has a visitor centre, tea garden and two riverside pubs.|